f3d-app/f3d/doc/user/11-DESKTOP_INTEGRATION.md

 ### Piping

-F3D supports piping in and out, using the `-` char, as long as the reader is specified, eg:
+F3D supports piping in and out for [most formats](02-SUPPORTED_FORMATS.md), using the `-` char, as long as the reader is specified, eg:

 `f3d - --force-reader=GLB --output=- < path/to/file.glb > path/to/img.png`